 Shotacon: The lorelei raises potential darkangels as her lovers.

 Soul Jar: The darkangel drank his brides' blood but collected their souls in vials for the lorelei.
 Getting them back so they can die properly is the wraiths' main preoccupation.
+The lorelei's palace is also a freezer full of souls, who ascend to heaven after its destruction.
+And Ravenna transfers a copy of herself into the pearl of the soul of the world.

 Star-Crossed Lovers: Aeriel and Irrylath, to heart-wringing effect by the end of the last book.